-Behavior: Multi-Tiered Behavior Supports (MTBS)
+Multi-Tiered Behavior Supports (MTBS)

 The Multi-Tiered Behavior Supports is a three-year training series that will assist district, charter, or school teams with the development of a school-wide approach for positive behavior management practices.
 This training is based on School-Wide Positive Behavior Intervention and Support (SW-PBIS) evidence-based elements.
 Cost:

-- Year Two – Grant Funded
+- Year One – Funded by LEA

 Language Essentials for Teachers of Reading and Spelling (LETRS) is professional learning for educators who are responsible for improving K–12 instruction in reading, writing, and spelling.
 Participants will understand how children learn to read and why some children have difficulty with this aspect of literacy, what must be taught during reading and spelling lessons, why ALL components of reading instruction are necessary and how they are related, how to interpret individual differences in reading achievement, and how to explain the form and structure of English.
 For more information, please click here.